What does Nikita mean?

 Presented below is the baby name popularity of Nikita for girls.
 Nikita was first listed in 1970-1979 and reached its peak position of #583 in the U.S. in the year 1997, but is not listed currently.
 (2014 Birth Statistics)

 Shown below is an analysis of the usage of the girl name Nikita and related names.
 Prominent alternative forms of Nikita appearing in the Top 1000 are Colette (#522 last year), Nettie, Nichol, Nichole, Nicola, Nicole (#129), Nicolette, Nicolle, Niki, Nikki and Nikole.
-These girl names reached the peak of their popularity during 1970-1979 (usage of 0.3043%) and have become much less popular since (usage 0.1124%, down 63.1%), with forms like Nichole, Nicolette, Niki, Nikita and Nikki falling out of fashion.
+Forms like Nikkole are uncommon.
+These girl names reached the peak of their popularity during 1970-1979 (usage of 0.3043%) and have become much less popular since (usage 0.1124%, 63.1% less), with forms like Nichole, Nicolette, Niki, Nikita and Nikki falling out of fashion.
 Colette (#522) and Nicole (#129) are two of the more fashionable baby names here, with Colette enjoying a rekindling in usage.
 (2014 Birth Statistics)